redhat-performance/jetlag/docs/troubleshooting.md

 ```

-Symptoms to look for: The OCP installation will successfully write the RHEL CoreOS image to the node and boot it up, and the node will also be discovered by the bastion.
-In the virtual console of the management interface, when the image is written to the node and booted up, you can see a banner indicating *virtual media*.
-However, the steps that follow this step, where the OCP installation happens, will fail with a jetlag retry timeout with an error similar to:
+Symptoms to look for: The OCP installation will successfully write the RHEL CoreOS image to the node and boot it up, where the node will be discovered by the bastion.
+In the virtual console of the management interface during the booting step, you can see a banner indicating *virtual media*.
+However, the following steps, where the OCP installation happens, will fail with a jetlag retry timeout with an error similar to:

 ```
 Expected the host to boot from disk, but it booted the installation image - please reboot and fix boot order to boot from disk ...